What Is A Rubric? Well, It’s Complicated

 Take the issue of eye contact, mentioned above.
 We can easily imagine or find examples of good speaking in which eye contact wasn’t made: think of the radio!
 Watch some of the TED talks.
 And we can find examples of dreary speaking with lots of eye contact being made.
 Any techniques are best used as ‘indicators’ under the main descriptor in a rubric, i.e. there are a few different examples or techniques that MAY be used that tend to help with ‘delivery’ – but they shouldn’t be mandatory because they are not infallible criteria or the only way to do it well.

 Is this why some people think rubrics kill creativity?

 Exactly right.
-BAD rubrics kill creativity because they demand formulaic response.
+Bad rubrics kill creativity because they demand formulaic response.
 Good rubrics demand great results, and give students the freedom to cause them.
-Bottom line: if you signal in your rubrics that a powerful result is the goal you FREE up creativity and initiative.
+Bottom line: if you signal in your rubrics that a powerful result is a goal you free up creativity and initiative.
 If you mandate format, content, and process and ignore the impact, you inhibit creativity and reward safe uncreative work.

 But it’s so subjective to judge impact!

 Not at all.
 ‘Organization’ is actually far more subjective and intangible a quality in a presentation than ‘kept me engaged the whole time’ if you think about it.
 And when you go to a bookstore, what are you looking for in a book?
 Not primarily ‘organization’ or ‘mechanics’ but some desired impact on you.
 In fact, I think we do students a grave injustice by allowing them to continually submit (and get high grades!) on boring, dreary papers, presentations, and projects.
 It teaches a bad lesson: as long as you put the right facts in, I don’t care how well you communicated.